MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 - **UpdatedDSSizeReport:** Path to a file that stores the updated data source sizes.
 When not passed, sizes.csv file is created in the execution directory.
     Use after ```UpdateSizeInfo``` in ```ManageStorageInfo```.

 - ***FailedDSSizeUpdateFile:*** Path to a file to store the Datasource IDs for the data sources for which the storage consumption couldn’t be calculated.
-This may happen due to reasons such as ongoing backups.
+This might happen due to reasons such as ongoing backups.
 When not passed, failedDS.txt file is created in the execution directory.
 This file can be given as input to “UpdateSizeForDS” to update the sizes of all the data sources.
     This should be used after using ```UpdateSizeInfo``` in ```ManageStorageInfo```.

 ### DPM Datasources not being reflected on Recovery Services Vault

 **Description**: Some data sources in the *Backup items (DPM)* view from recovery service vault in Azure portal aren't getting refreshed/updated.

-**Cause**: You may have decommissioned a protected server and stopped protection of the data sources but chosen to maintain the online recovery points and then you uninstalled the DPM/MABS agent from the console.
+**Cause**: You might have decommissioned a protected server and stopped protection of the data sources but chosen to maintain the online recovery points and then you uninstalled the DPM/MABS agent from the console.

 You can verify if this is the cause by opening the GatewayProvider0Curr.errlog file in *C:\ProgramFiles\Microsoft Azure Backup Server\DPM\MARS\Temp* folder in notepad and search for the word **Mis-Match**.